TRUFFORUM

 The European black truffle (Tuber melanosporum): description, ecology, production and harvesting techniques

-Dr. Fernando Martínez Peña (National Institute of Agricultural and Food Research and Technology-CSIC), Ricardo Forcadell (Mytruff).
+Dr. Fernando Martínez Peña.
+National Institute of Agricultural and Food Research and Technology-INIA-CSIC, EMI.

 Technical break